vetsoftware/loopback-next/docs/site/Decorators.md

   }
   ```

-  *We are supporting more `@requestBody` shorts in the future, track the feature in story*
+  *We are supporting more `@requestBody` shortcuts in the future, track the feature in story*
   *https://github.com/strongloop/loopback-next/issues/1064*

 ## Dependency Injection